 As a retained Search & Selection business Berwick Partners focus upon holding deep and narrow specialist skills.
 We align these to the corporate functions (IT, Finance, HR, Procurement) and market sectors (Retail, Consumer, Energy & Utilities, Manufacturing, Infrastructure, Government, Not for Profit) of our clients.
 This enables us to place our cross hairs directly upon the best mix of talent for each assignment.
 We engage candidates utilising deep and narrow knowledge of the drivers, aspirations, and career needs of specialist within each market sector and function– all with a sharp focus upon the objectives of our clients.

 Matt Cockbill is a Partner, and Head of Technology, and Energy, Manufacturing & Infrastructure Practices for Berwick Partners.

-Categories: Consumer & FMCG Recruitment, Manufacturing & Engineering Recruitment, Finance Recruitment, Human Resources Recruitment, Life Science Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Government Recruitment, Healthcare Recruitment, Education Recruitment, Tax Recruitment, Energy & Utilities Recruitment
+Categories: Consumer & FMCG Recruitment, Manufacturing & Engineering Recruitment, Finance Recruitment, Human Resources Recruitment, Life Science Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Government Recruitment, Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment, Energy & Utilities Recruitment